mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 close escorts as deterrents to piracy.
-Generally named for systems along the route, these freighters maximise cargo space by using a cramped bridge, an undersized power plant that requires dimming ship’s power when
+Generally named for systems along the route, these freighters maximise cargo space by using a cramped bridge, an undersized power plant that requires dimming ship's power when

 CARGO CARRIER **CLASS: MK MORA**